Early Years Goals

 • Use a number line, short bead stairs and the addition and subtraction strip board to count and explore numbers.

-Knowledge and Understanding of the World
+Understanding the World

 Early learning goals as identified in statutory guidanceExamples of Montessori practice